eandualem/eandualem/README.md

 I am a Machine Learning Engineer with a Software Engineering background, a problem-solving mindset, analytical approach to tasks, and a strong interest in research.

 ### About Me
-- 🎓 I have studied Bachelors degree in Software Engineering in Addis Ababa University.
+- 🎓 I have studied Bachelor's Degree in Software Engineering at Addis Ababa University.
-- 🎓 I just completed three month intensive training in Machine Learning Engineering and Data Engineering at 10Academy.
+- 🎓 I just completed three months of intensive training in Machine Learning Engineering and Data Engineering at 10Academy.
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play Chess and Go